ansible-collections/ibm_zos_core/docs/source/modules/zos_script.rst

 tmp_path
-  Path in the remote machine where local scripts will be temporarily copied to.
+  Directory path in the remote machine where local scripts will be temporarily copied to.

   When not specified, the module will copy local scripts to the default temporary path for the user.

   If ``tmp_path`` does not exist in the remote machine, the module will not create it.

+  All scripts copied to ``tmp_path`` will be removed from the managed node before the module finishes executing.

   | **required**: False
   | **type**: str